You'll read about it in old shooting books - but what was it?

 Q: In a lot of old shooting books it says you should clean gun barrels with Rangoon oil.
 What was it and who made it?
 These days you never hear it mentioned.
 I’ve asked around about it and apparently it had a wonderful smell.
 Although I suppose like most old things it has been superseded by something much more modern.
 Would it still be good for cleaning barrels and if not, what should I use?

-Rangoon oil was not so much a cleaning agent as a rust preventer.
-As far as I know it was developed by the British Army, and was certainly in use by troops 150 years ago.
+A: Rangoon oil was not so much a cleaning agent as a rust preventer.
+As far we know it was developed by the British Army, and was certainly in use by troops 150 years ago.

 Don’t confuse Rangoon oil with soluble oil compounds, which are best remembered with the trade name of Young’s 303.
-Young’s, mixed with water, was once a popular gun cleaning agent, and it is still available if you search around although I have never been very keen on it personally.
+Young’s, mixed with water, was once a popular gun cleaning agent, and it is still available if you search around although it has never been a favourite with Shooting Times contributors.